 - Introduction to City Tour

-With over six millions foreign visitors in 2014, Phuket Island is the second most visited destination in Thailand after Bangkok.
-It takes quite a lot of rooms to accommodate such a crowd and, with almost 50,000 rooms, the island is up to the task.
-The extensive selection of hotels in Phuket means that, whether you are a backpacker on a tight budget or a mogul with a six-digit (or more) bank balance, there is a room right for you here.
+Year after year, Phuket Island remains among the most visited destinations in Thailand.
+It receives well over 35 million visitors annually and it takes quite a lot of rooms to accommodate such a crowd.
+With around 85,000 rooms, the island is up to the task.
+The extensive selection of hotels in Phuket means that, whether you're a backpacker on a tight budget or a mogul with a 6-digit (or more) bank balance, there is a room right for you here.

-Budget hotels: from 200 to 1,200 baht.
+Budget hotels: from around 240 to 1,300 baht.
 The cheapest hotels/guesthouses are found in Phuket Town – Gotum Hostel, Cool Residence, or O'nya House Phuket.
 In Patong Beach, guesthouses charge between 400 and 1,200 baht.
-Try Bella Tropicana Hotel & Guesthouse, Tiger Inn, or B-Bossa Patong
+Try Tiger Inn for an affordable, 3-star stay.

 One of the good things in Thailand is that basic food remains largely affordable.
-In a simple local restaurant of Phuket Town, you will get delicious dishes such as pad krapow gai (fried chicken with basil leaves served with rice) or khao pad gai (fried-rice with chicken) for about 50 baht; the same dishes in Patong Beach – particularly in tourist venues – shall be charged at between 80 and 150 baht.
-If you would like to sample the exact same dishes in more prestigious restaurants (or in some hotel restaurants), you could be charged up to 500 baht.
+In a simple local restaurant of Phuket Town, you'd get delicious dishes such as pad krapow gai (fried chicken with basil leaves served with rice) or khao pad gai (fried-rice with chicken) for about 50–70 baht; the same dishes in Patong Beach – particularly in tourist venues – would be charged at between 80 and 180 baht.
+If you would like to sample the exact same dishes in more prestigious restaurants (or in some hotel restaurants), you could be charged up to 500 or 700 baht.

-International food can be food everywhere in the cosmopolitan place that is Phuket Island nowadays.
-Usually slightly more expensive than Thai food, it is nevertheless possible to find foreign favourites at affordable rates.
-Again, there are big differences of prices depending on the restaurants you eat at.
+You can find restaurants serving international food everywhere in the cosmopolitan place that is Phuket Island.
+Usually slightly more expensive than Thai food, it's easy to find foreign favourites at affordable rates.
+Again, there are big differences in prices depending on the restaurants you eat at.

-For instance, let’s take a club sandwich (usually served with French-fries or potato chips): the cheapest one you could find – in simple local restaurants – is about 80 baht and the most expensive one about 400 baht (in four- or five-star resort restaurants).
+For instance, let’s take a club sandwich (usually served with French-fries or potato chips): the cheapest one you could find.
+In simple local restaurants, it's about 80–100 baht while at the most expensive one can be at around 400–600 baht (in 4- or 5-star resort restaurants).

 Is there something better than a cold ale after a long day sunbathing at the beach or exploring Phuket?
-A large range of local (Singha, Leo, Chang, and even Phuket Beer!) and international (Heineken, Carlsberg, Tiger, Asahi, and a good choice of genuine Belgian beers) can easily be found in Phuket.
+You can easily find a large range of local (Singha, Leo, Chang, and even Phuket Beer) and international (Heineken, Carlsberg, Tiger, Asahi, and a good choice of genuine Belgian beers) in Phuket.

 The cheapest brews are at local grocery stores, 7-Eleven and Family Mart.
-Local beers are available at about 30 baht per can, and major brands such as Heineken at about 40 baht.
-In bars and restaurants, you can usually expect to pay 60 to 80 baht for local and 80 to 120 baht for foreign beers.
-In some high-end venues (restaurants or nightclubs), one beer can be charged up to 250 baht!
+Local beers are available at about 40 baht per can, and major brands such as Heineken at about 50 baht.
+In bars and restaurants, you can usually expect to pay 80 to 100 baht for local and 100 to 140 baht for foreign beers.
+In some high-end venues (restaurants or nightclubs), one beer can be charged up to 280 baht.

 Travelling around Phuket

-Travelling around Phuket is a domain that has raised a lot of complaints through the years, mostly due to the extravagant prices asked by tuk-tuk and taxi drivers, even for short distances, and for their mob-like ways of settling conflicts with their customers and even with the authorities.
+Travelling around Phuket is a domain that has raised a lot of complaints over the years.
+This is mostly due to the extravagant prices asked by tuk-tuk and taxi drivers, even for short distances, and for their mob-like ways of settling conflicts with their customers and even with the authorities.

 The west coast roads ‘belong’ to them, so there’s no public transportation linking the main resort towns.
-A tuk-tuk ride from Karon to Patong costs about 300 baht (250 if you are lucky enough to find a gentle driver) and takes 10 to 15 minutes.
+A tuk-tuk ride from Karon to Patong costs about 400 baht (350 if you are lucky enough to find a gentle driver) and takes about 10 to 15 minutes.
 If you really are on a budget and in no hurry, you can take a songtheaw (public bus) that will take you from Patong to Phuket Town, then another one from Phuket Town to Karon Beach.
-The total cost for the journey will not exceed 80 baht, but it will take you almost three hours to reach your destination.
+The total cost for the journey will often not exceed 100 baht, but it will take you almost 3 hours to reach your destination.

-Renting a motorbike is the best and most affordable way to travel around Phuket.
+Renting a motorbike can be the best and most affordable way to travel around Phuket.
 The only downside of it is that it requires you to be extremely careful due to the poor driving skill of local people.
-The renting of a moped costs between 150 and 400 baht per day, depending on the rental shop and on your ability to bargain (keep smiling!).
+The renting of a moped costs between 250 and 400 baht per day, depending on the rental shop and on your ability to bargain (keep smiling!).

-Renting a car is also far cheaper than in Europe.
+Renting a car in Phuket is also far cheaper than in Europe.
 Prices go from 600 to 2,500 baht, according to the type of car and the length of the rental.
-Thanks to a tax deduction for first-time car buyers, implemented by the government in 2013, the roads of Phuket at rush-hour are now almost as congested as Bangkok’s.
+Mind that the roads of Phuket at rush-hour are now almost as congested as Bangkok’s.

-Long-tail boat: These are the local boats, very good at sea but pretty slow.
-Originally used for fishing, their limited speed makes them best for short distances, so only the closest islands from Phuket can be visited.
-A trip to Coral Island costs 1,000 - 1,500 baht and takes about 30 minutes from Chalong Pier.
+Long-tail boat.
+These are the local boats, very good at sea and originally used for fishing.
+Their limited speed makes them best for short distances, so only the closest islands from Phuket can be visited.
+A trip to Coral Island costs 1,200–1,500 baht and takes about 30 minutes from Chalong Pier.

-Ferry boat: The perfect choice for budget and any type of travellers who are in no hurry, ferries link Phuket to Phi Phi Islands in about two hours for a price of 350 - 500 baht (one-way ticket, depending on the place of purchase).
-There is even a day trip to Phi Phi (with lunch included) for a rate of between 950 and 3,500 baht.
+Ferry boat.
+The perfect choice for budget and any type of travellers who are in no hurry, ferries link Phuket to Phi Phi Islands in about 2 hours for a price of about 500 baht (one-way ticket, depending on the place of purchase).
+There is even a day trip to Phi Phi (with lunch included) for a rate of between 1,000 and 3,500 baht.

-Most nightspots in Phuket have no entrance free or the fee includes a free drink.
-A few discotheques, like Seduction Nightclub in Patong, have special offers such as an open-bar from 10:00 – midnight for an entrance fee of 700 baht.
+Most nightspots in Phuket either have no entrance fee or the fee includes a free drink.
+A few discotheques in Patong have special offers such as an open bar from 10am to midnight for an entrance fee from around 700 baht.

-Phuket Museums often ask for a small entrance fee (from 100 baht at Kathu Mining Museum to 200 baht at Phuket Seashell Museum).
-Animal and botanical parks charge about 500 baht.
-National Parks have an entrance fee of 200 baht, yet you have to pay this amount only once for one day.
-For instance, in Phuket you can start your day by visiting Bang Pae Waterfall, then go to Tonsai Waterfall, then go to Sirinat National Park in the same day.
+Phuket museums often ask for a small entrance fee (from 100 baht at Kathu Mining Museum to around 400 baht at Phuket Trickeye Museum).
+Animal and botanical parks charge about 500 to 1,500 baht.
+National Parks have an entrance fee of 200 to 400 baht, yet you have to pay this amount only once for one day.
+For instance, in Phuket, you can start your day by visiting Bang Pae Waterfall, then go to Tonsai Waterfall, then go to Sirinat National Park on the same day.

-As any world-famous holiday destination, Phuket has a great number of shops selling souvenirs, from colourful t-shirts to handcrafted wooden artefacts to silk products and more.
+As any world-famous holiday destination, Phuket has a great number of shops selling souvenirs, from colourful T-shirts to handcrafted wooden artefacts, to silk products and more.
 Again, prices vary a lot depending on the location of the store where you do your shopping.
-The same ‘I love Phuket’ t-shirt costs 300 baht on Patong Beach Road and only 150 baht at Phuket Weekend Market or on Phuket Walking Street (after bargaining in both cases of course).
+The same ‘I Love Phuket’ T-shirt can cost around 400 baht on Patong Beach Road and only 200 baht at Phuket Weekend Market or on Phuket Walking Street (after bargaining in both cases, of course).

-Regarding souvenirs shopping, bargaining is mandatory.
+Regarding souvenir shopping, haggling is mandatory.
 Keep cool and smile, start by reducing the price asked by half, and see how it goes.
 In most cases, you will get the souvenir you want to purchase far cheaper than originally announced.